hivemq/hivemq-mqtt-client/docs/quick_start.md

 ## Creating the client

-Using the builder accessible from the `org.mqttbee.api.mqtt.MqttClient` class you are able to configure and create an mqtt client, which you can then use to connect to the broker, subscribe to topics and publish messages.
+Using the builder accessible from the `com.hivemq.client.mqtt.MqttClient` class you are able to configure and create an mqtt client, which you can then use to connect to the broker, subscribe to topics and publish messages.
 The following example shows connecting to a local mqtt broker using SSL and the v3 mqtt protocol: